leminlimez/Nugget/README.md

 BookRestore works on all versions iOS 18.2-26.1.

+## Troubleshooting on Stuck at BookRestore issue:
+1. Nugget > Settings
+2. Change BookRestore Apply Method from AFC* to Restore
+3. Problem should be gone now!

 > [!NOTE]
 > **Mobilegestalt and AI Enabler tweaks are not supported on iOS 26.2+.** It will never be supported, do not make issues asking for when it is supported.